 Construction and Design Status

-Segment 5 of Hudson River Park runs from the Chelsea Piers Sports and Entertainment Complex – another popular and important commercial tenant generating operating revenue for the Park – to 34th Street.
+The Chelsea section of Hudson River Park runs from West 17th street at Chelsea Piers Sports and Entertainment Complex – another popular indoor recreation facility and important commercial tenant generating operating revenue for the Park. – to 29th Street.

 North of Chelsea Cove is the historic Baltimore & Ohio Railroad Float Transfer Bridget (Pier 66a), restored by the Trust and NYS Department of Transportation through a federal grant.
 Pier 66a currently functions as the home to the Frying Pan, a historic lightship converted into a popular local watering hole and event space.

 Immediately north is Pier 66, home to another non-motorized boathouse and slips for small sailboats.
-At the pier’s western end is a specially commissioned “water wheel” sculpture by artist Paul Ramirez-Jonas.
-And alongside these two piers is an ecological planting zone where plants that support beneficial insects are given priority over people for a length of three blocks – gardeners, volunteers and organized educational trips only may enter this area.
+At the pier’s western end is a specially commissioned “Long Time”, a water wheel sculpture by artist Paul Ramirez-Jonas.
+And alongside these two piers is the park’s Habitat Garden, where plants that support beneficial insects and birds are given priority over people for a length of three blocks – gardeners, volunteers and organized educational trips only may enter this area.
 Pier 66 and the surrounding landscape were designed by Miceli Kulik Williams and Richard Dattner, and Pier 66 was the Honor Award winner of the American Society of Landscape Architects – New Jersey Chapter – in 2007.

-The area from 29th to 34th Streets is still in flux pending availability of funding and ongoing planning related to the 30th Street Heliport and Hudson Yards on the east side of Route 9A.
+The area from 29th to 34th Streets is still in flux pending availability of funding and ongoing planning related to the 30th Street Heliport and Gateway Tunnel project